sunfounder/arduino_starter_kit/docs/source/25_show_number.rst

 **Summary**

-In this lesson, you learned how to use the 74HC595 shift register to drive a 7-segment display and reduce the number of pins required on the R3 board.
+In this lesson, you learned how to use the 74HC595 shift register to drive a 7-segment display and reduce the number of pins required on the Arduino Uno R3.
 You also explored the binary representations for digits to be displayed and understood how to convert binary numbers to decimal and hexadecimal formats, making the code more readable.

 Additionally, you learned how to use the Serial Monitor for serial input and how the input characters are internally converted to ASCII codes.
 By understanding this conversion, you could map characters to their numeric equivalents, enabling accurate display on the 7-segment display.